 Dark Chocolate Glaze

-Step-by-Step Directions for Making Thin Mint Cookies
+Step-by-Step for how to make Copycat Thin Mint Cookies

 How do you melt chocolate in the microwave?